Clifford P. Case Professorship of Public Affairs

 The Arthur J. Holland Program on Ethics in Government honors the distinguished Rutgers alumnus and long-time Mayor of Trenton.
 The program seeks to promote transparency and honesty in public affairs and to improve public policy and government practices by replacing cynicism and apathy with awareness.

 The Arthur J. Holland Program on Ethics in Government honors the distinguished Rutgers alumnus and long-time mayor of Trenton.
 The program seeks to promote transparency and honesty in public affairs and to improve public policy and government practices by replacing cynicism and apathy with awareness.
 It provides opportunities for students, public officials and the general public to focus on practices that can be adopted by government entities and individual practitioners to serve constituents as responsively and ethically as possible.
-The annual program components include a public lecture and discussion, a workshop at the New Jersey League of Municipalities Conference, and a stipend to support student projects promoting ethics in government.
+The annual program components include a public lecture and discussion, a workshop at the New Jersey League of Municipalities Conference, and occasional other initiatives.

-Each year, a speaker is selected for a public lecture and discussion that honors Arthur J. Holland’s legacy by focusing on promoting transparency and honesty in public affairs.
+Each year, a speaker is selected for a public lecture and discussion on the Rutgers-New Brunswick campus that honors Arthur J. Holland’s legacy by focusing on promoting transparency and honesty in public affairs.
+Past speakers have included:

-Each November, the Arthur J. Holland Program on Ethics in Government Workshop is held at the New Jersey League of Municipalities’ annual convention in Atlantic City.
+Each November, Eagleton Institute of Politics and the New Jersey League of Municipalities collaborate on a panel discussion on ethics in government.
+The session is part of the League’s annual convention in Atlantic City.
 Approximately 250-300 local officials attend this late-afternoon session each year.
-See the full list here.
+See the full list of panelists here.

 “Political virtue is not only its own reward – that being peace of conscience and freedom from fear of exposure—it is the means to freedom of administrative action.”